juice500ml/juice500ml.github.io/_posts/2019-02-16-The-Essense-of-Object-Orientation.markdown

 		- Value models unchanging amounts.
 Its state never changes.
 (Immutable state) Therefore, *equality* depends on the state of each values.
 		- State encompasses changing state depending on time.
 (Mutable state) Therefore, two objects are *identical* if identifier is the same.
 - Object as a machine
-	- *Query* the state of the object, and *command* to change the state of the object.
+	- *Query* the state of the object (read, getter), and *command* to change the state of the object (write, setter).
 No other interface to interact with the object.
 - Collaboration decides what behavior (in other words, role and responsibility while collaborating) is needed.
 What state to manage is decided after the behavior is set.
 - Real-world objects are passive.
 Software objects are active.
 They can do much more stuff than real-world objects.
 They acts as if they are live beings.
 (Anthropomorphism)
 - Real-world objects are just metaphors for software objects, minimizing the representational gap.